VamsiM14/NFT-draft/README.md

 # NFT-draft
-Draft webpage for the new NFT project
+Draft webpage for a new NFT project

 Free images credits.
 Thanks to: